INDEPENDENT UX STUDY, 2025

 To put it simply,

-This 2 part case study explores solutions that help users understand their ESOPs better, to make more strategic decisions.
+This 2 part case study explores solutions that make ESOP tools more insightful and actionable for employees.

 ESOPs are complex, and employees feel lost navigating equity tools